Graphic with text 'Welcome Guide' in gold font and some geometric shapes underneath.

 5. Gallery Delivery

 Within 3-4 weeks of your shoot date, I will send you a link to your online gallery where you will be able to view your images and select the Gumnut Collection, or upgrade to the Banksia or Waratah Collections.
-Within your gallery you will also have access to my print store.
-You can access the store via the Shop tab.
-It is filled with beautiful and quality products to choose from.
-All handmade in Australia and you have the ability to order directly through the gallery.

 So you’ve booked your session